This country-specific Q&A provides an overview to merger control laws and regulations that may occur in China.

 How are turnover, assets and/or market shares valued or determined for the purposes of jurisdictional thresholds?

-Pursuant to relevant Merger Control Regulations, the turnover of an individual business operator that participates in a concentration shall be the sum of the turnover of the following business operators:
+Specifically, the turnover of an individual business operator participating in the concentration shall be the sum of the turnovers of the following business operators:

-- other business operators jointly controlled by two or more business operators among those referred to in Items (1) through (4).
+(5) other business operators jointly controlled by two or more business operators among those referred to in Item (1) through to Item (4).